 “I give you this stone for protection, my daughter, my dear sweet Mahren.
 It will keep dark eyes from finding you, and keep you safe until you find another light, another Love that will promise to protect you.”
 She kissed the innocent babe on her head where soft, light hairs were already shining gold in the light of the flickering flames.

-He felt the slight change in Ember’s emotion.
+I felt the slight change in Ember’s emotion.
 She was shaking her head.
 Her gaze had lifted and was drifting across the darkened room though she was not seeing it.

 “No,” she whispered.
 “I will not be leaving here.”